jugyo/njmvc/README.md

 # NJ MVC

-This script tells you the fastest appointment dates to renew driver's license at each MVC (Licensing Center).
+This script tells you the fastest appointment dates available to renew your driver's license at each MVC (Licensing Center).

 ## To run